wemetinperson/theutsguy/OpenWRT/Raspberry Pi 4B/README.txt

 Thank you to everyone at RaspberryPi.org and OpenWRT.org.
 Amazing fun projects that help people learn valuable skills!

+You need to make sure the following packages are installed:

+luci luci-app-commands nano openvpn-openssl luci-app-openvpn kmod-usb-net-rtl8152 kmod-usb-net-asix-ax88179

+You can do that via the Image Builders or via the Custom Image Request in the firmware selector on OpenWRT.org

 The UCI defaults file can be used when using the OpenWRT firmware builder.
 Otherwise you can just manually modify your files to match the content in these.
 Basically, SSH into the router and modify the /etc/config/<service name> file